Actor Demands That Changed Movie Details

 Cool World (1992)

 "Cool World" is a half-animated-half live-action film that tells the messy story of a jailed artist (Gabriel Byrne) who creates a cartoon reality that he can escape into.
-In classic femme fatale fashion, a powerful 'toon, Holli Would (Kim Basinger), seduces and manipulates the cartoonist while a noirish cartoon-world lawman (Brad Pitt) tries to stop them from having sex, which would turn her into a human according to this movie's strange logic.
+In classic femme fatale fashion, a powerful 'toon, Holli Would (Kim Basinger), seduces and manipulates the cartoonist while a noirish cartoon-world lawman (Brad Pitt) tries to stop them from hooking up, which would turn her into a human according to this movie's strange logic.

 Though "Cool World" was released a full four years after "Who Framed Roger Rabbit," the blending of animation and live-action isn't executed to anywhere near the same level of quality.
 Even more pressing than any technical troubles, however, are the plot and tonal issues, which can be attributed directly to Basinger.